edge-ml/EdgeML-Arduino/README.md

 #### `int get_active_count()`

-Returns the number of currently active sensors.
+Returns the number of currently active sensors.<br>
+(Not available on standard Nicla, unless `USE_SPECIAL_BOARD` in "flags.h" set to 0 and custom Sensor Manager provided)

 ```c++
 int activeSensors = edge_ml.get_active_count();